wiedymi/mediabunny/docs/llms.md

 While Mediabunny is proudly human-coded, we want to encourage any and all usage of Mediabunny, even when the vibes are high.

-Mediabunny is still new and is unlikely to be in the training data of modern LLMs, but we can still make the AI perform extremely well but just giving it a little more context.
+Mediabunny is still new and is unlikely to be in the training data of modern LLMs, but we can still make the AI perform extremely well by just giving it a little more context.

 ---